Serena71/COMP6080-ass1/README.md

 Please build your page in `task3/index.html`.
 You are welcome to create as many CSS files that you need in the `task3` folder for `index.html` to import.
 When being marked, your tutor will start with `index.html`.

 Other notes include:
- * You will need to use basic javascript for this task to swap between the 3 tabs.
+ * For mobile only, you will need to use basic javascript for this allow clicking on the tab headers to swap you between the 3 tabs.
  * When transitioning from the wide view to the narrow view you must do this with CSS (and it's OK if this involves some duplication of html code or content).
  * You must ensure the "start free trial" buttons must have a slightly darker colour in the `hover` state.
 This is demonstrated in the difference in colour between image `page_low_width` and `page_min_width`.
  * When the drop down is clicked, it should display as shown in `page_dropdown`.
 Note that this behaviour should be the same regardless of screen size.
 Most of this can be done easily with CSS and the overriding of various `<select>` and `<option>` properties.
 Some Javascript may be required.